MarkPopovich/cifar-10/README.md

 ### Introduction

 In 2012, CNN's achieved state-of-the-art status when the AlexNet "large, deep convulutional neural network" won the 2012 ImageNet Large-Scale Visual Recognition Challenge.
 AlexNet, programmed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton achieved a top 5 test error rate of 15.4%.
 The runner up achieved only 26.2%.
 These results stunned the community and quickly led to CNN's being adopted by the computer vision community.
+(Deshpande, Adit)

 CIFAR-10 is an image classification dataset comprising of 60,000 images, each of which is a 32x32 RBG image.
 Ten classifications exist.
 The relatively small scale and number of classifications make this dataset an ideal set for training a convulutional neural network to prove viability.